MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 ms.custom: bap-template
 ---

+# How to: replace the default Power Pages AI chatbot with a Power Virtual Agents bot

 This article offers a comprehensive, step-by-step guide for updating default Power Pages AI chatbot with Power Virtual Agents bot.

-# Prerequisite
+## Prerequisite

 -  You must have a bot created in [Power Virtual Agent](https://learn.microsoft.com/en-in/power-virtual-agents/nlu-gpt-quickstart#create-a-boosted-bot).

 -  [AI chatbot](https://learn.microsoft.com/en-us/power-pages/getting-started/enable-chatbot#add-a-chatbot) must be created and published in the site where you're updating the Power Virtual Agents bot.

-# Copy the bot schema name
+## Copy the bot schema name

 1. Sign in to [Power Virtual Agents](https://web.powerva.microsoft.com/)